Fun

 FAQ

-Silly and Physical style consequences are designed to be fully family-friendly.
-They avoid anything embarrassing, risky, or socially awkward for younger players.
-Social and Creative styles include challenges that assume a bit more confidence and social awareness, so those are better suited to teens and adults who are comfortable performing in front of a group.
+Silly and Physical styles are fully family-friendly — nothing risky, embarrassing, or socially awkward for younger players.
+Social and Creative styles assume a bit more confidence and comfort performing in front of a group, so those are better suited to teens and adults.

-Silly consequences are usually immediate, self-contained, and physical — think making a strange noise or holding a funny pose.
+Silly consequences are immediate and self-contained — think strange noises or holding a ridiculous pose.
 Creative consequences ask the loser to produce something: a short improvised speech, a made-up song, or a quick drawing.
-Creative requires a bit more time and suits groups that enjoy performance over pure slapstick.
+Creative takes more time and works best with groups that enjoy performance over pure slapstick.

-Can I use this for a virtual game night over video call?
+Can I use this for a virtual game night over video?